How to choose the best sole trader business bank account

 Getting more out of your account

 Business accounts often have business-related features that personal accounts lack.
-These include invoicing, tax calculators, analytics, and even cashback and discounts on other business-related products and services.
+These include invoicing, tax calculators, analytics, cashback, and discounts on other business-related products and services.

-This is all stuff that can save you a lot of time and money.
-Plus it’s useful to boot.
+This is all stuff that can save you a lot of time and money, and it’s useful, to boot.

 You could be breaching your bank’s terms and conditions

-While there’s no law that says you can’t use a personal account for business, many banks’ terms and conditions specifically prohibit it.
+While no law says you can’t use a personal account for business, many banks’ terms and conditions specifically prohibit it.

 The upshot is simple.
-If your bank finds out you’ve been breaching their terms, they may close your account.
-And this would take you back to square one.
+If your bank finds out you’ve been breaching their terms, they may close your account, which would return you to square one.

 Having a business bank account looks more professional